 What is focus lock?

-There are three ways to use focus lock.
+There are three ways to use focus lock with autofocus.
 They are:

 - Single servo – AF-S (Nikon) or One Shot (Canon)